Skip Navigation

 Schedule a wellness exam

 Set a reminder on your phone or calendar to prompt you to book an appointment.
-You can also use an important date, such as your birthday, anniversary or holiday, as a marker to remind you to schedule a visit.
+You can also use an important date, such as your birthday, anniversary or a holiday, as a marker to remind you to schedule a visit.

 Get moving to stay well